nosarthur/nosarthur.github.io/_drafts/vim-productivity.md

 ---
 layout: post
-title: How to be productive with keyboard (and avoid mouse)
+title: How to be productive with vim environment (and stay mouseless)
 date: 2019-05-05 17:00:00 -0500
 categories: [coding]
 comments: true
 tags: [vim]
 ---

-I started using Linux in 2002.
-Thanks to my geeky roommate, I soon learned to compile Linux kernels (for no good reasons, only to break the hardware supports, and to learn the latest fix for various drivers).

-I somehow stumbled upon vim and latex, and then never felt the need to install windows anymore.
+I started using Linux in 2002 and soon got fascinated by the terminal environment.
+The command-line tools have clean interfaces and are incredibly powerful and robust.
+In comparison, the graphical tools in either Windows or Linux are too complicated and inefficient to use.

+Thus I try to stay away any graphical programs, except the web browser (I have tried a few terminal based web browsers and they are of no comparison).
+As a result, I use chromebook.

+One major task in Linux terminal is to edit files.
+I somehow picked the vim.

+- vim usage
+- bash in vim mode
+- browser with vim key bindings
+- programmable keyboard

 I probably only used less than 10% of the vim's capacity.

 ## vim

 navigation keys | meaning
 --- | ---
-`j`, `k`, `h`, and `l` | move cursor up/down/left/right `gg` and `G` | go to the first/last line of the file `g,` and `g;` | go to the last/previous change
+`j`, `k`, `h`, and `l` | move cursor up/down/left/right `gj`, and `gk` | move cursor up/down a wrapped line `gg` and `G` | go to the first/last line of the file `g,` and `g;` | go to the last/previous change
 `%` | go to first matching parenthesis/bracket